realshouzy/pip-manage/CONTRIBUTING.md

 #### Install development dependencies (only necessary for ``virtualenv`` or ``venv``)

-To install all the tools, plugins and other dependencies used for development and  ``auto-file-sorter`` as editable, run this:
+To install all the tools, plugins and other dependencies used for development and  ``pip-manage`` as editable, run this:

 ```bash
 pip install -e .[dev]